 A VA Disability Lawyer Can Help With the Burden of Proof VA Puts on You

-Many disabled veterans are surprised when they first apply for VA benefits and the VA throws up its hands and says it’s all up to you.
-Yet, despite the many forms and records the military maintains about service members, the VA requires the disabled vet seeking compensation to submit service and medical records in a claim or to tell the VA where to find them.
+Many disabled veterans are surprised when they first apply for VA benefits, and VA throws up its hands and says it’s all up to you.
+Yet, despite the many forms and records the military maintains about service members, VA requires the disabled vet seeking compensation to submit service and medical records in a claim or tell VA where to find them.

-Many initial veterans’ disability claims are denied because they do not contain enough information for the VA.
-It is not unusual for a vet to cite disability due to a “leg condition” or “back pain,” but not understand that the VA requires a specific diagnosis backed by medical records, and service records that explain when and how the injury occurred.
+VA denies many initial veterans’ disability claims because they do not contain enough information.
+It is not unusual for a vet to cite disability due to a “leg condition” or “back pain,” but not understand that VA requires a specific diagnosis backed by medical records, and service records that explain when and how the injury occurred.
 Most vets simply do not have the necessary information.

 VA Claims Lawyer: Applying for Veterans’ Disability Benefits

 Like so much else, the application process for veterans’ disability benefits has moved online.
 VA says using the online process is “the best way to apply,” though the claim form — VA Form 21-526EZ, Application for Disability Compensation and Related Compensation Benefits — is also available for printing and mailing in.

 VA Form 21-526EZ (the EZ or “easy” version) is 10 pages long, six of which are instructions that refer the applicant to additional forms, which may be necessary to fully substantiate a benefits claim.

 According to VA disability laws, to apply for benefits, a veteran must have access to: